coding-factory-classrooms/ec-code-2021-discoding-php-mchemlal/README.md

 # DisCoding project

+ACTIVATION FUNCTIONALITY FOR THE SIGN UP FOR:

+-first sign up with the form
+-go the the url bar it's the url link that the user will get by email -type into the url bar index.php?action=activation&email="paste the email found into the user database"&key="paste the activation key found in the user database"
+-to be able to use the related user, you have to set the key to active (0 to 1) in the user database

 ## Setup
 1. You have to use a local server such as [Wamp](https://wampserver.com/) or [Mamp](https://www.mamp.info/)
 1. Pull the repo in the `www/` directory of your local server